 Once off duty many of the men visited the canteen near their barracks or went to the theater located in the main part of the base.
 The movies shown were newer but not the latest movies.
 A theater near their barracks was still being built, but when it was finished they only had to walk across the street.
 Since they were off Saturday afternoons on weekends, the men went to Tacoma or Olympia by bus that was provided by the Army and cost 25 cents.
 Tacoma was a little over 11 miles from the base and Olympia was a little over 22 miles from the base.
 Many of the men went to see the remains of the Narrows Bridge which had collapsed on November 7, 1940.
 On base, they played football, basketball, and softball.

-Radio school was intense and the soldiers were expected to sit at attention.
 For a man to qualify as a radioman for a tank, he had to be able to receive 20 words per minute in Morris Code.
-Each morning Frank marched to class and in the evening marched back to the barracks.
 He and the other members of the 194th were members of the class designated R07.
 Frank said there wasn’t much he recalled about Ft.
 Kox since he spent most of his time there sitting in RO 7 radio operators class listening to Morris Code through earphones.

 He remembered Ft.
 Knox as being hot and humid and what made it worse was water was being rationed at the base.
 Each man received a canteen of water each day to bathe with.
 They soon learned to “buddy-up” and use one man’s canteen to wash with and the other man’s canteen to rinse with.
-After completing the course, Frank returned to Ft.
-Lewis and was promoted to Private First Class.
+He also recalled that he and Tom Hicks were invited to a family’s home on the Ohio River where they went swimming.
+Overall, Frank did not remember much about Ft.
+Knox itself because he spent most of his time attending radio school.

 The battalion’s new tanks were sent west from Ft.
 Knox, Kentucky, where they had been requisitioned by an officer of the 192nd Tank Battalion, 2nd Lt.
 William Gentry, for the battalion.
 Gentry was given written orders from the War Department giving him authority to take tanks from any unit so the 194th had its full complement of tanks.
 In some cases, the tanks he took had just arrived at the fort on flatcars and were about to be unloaded when he and his detachment arrived and took the tanks from soldiers waiting to unload them.
 From Ft.
 Knox, the tanks were sent west by train and were waiting for the battalion at Ft.
 Mason.

-Arriving at the fort, they were greeted by General Edward P. King Jr. who apologized that they had to live in tents and receive their meals from food trucks until their barracks were completed on November 15.
+Arriving at the fort, they were greeted by General Edward P. King Jr. who apologized that they had to live in tents and receive their meals from food trucks until their barracks were completed.
 He informed the battalion he had learned of their arrival just days before they arrived.
 After he was satisfied that they were settled in, he left them.
-After spending three weeks in tents, they moved into their barracks on October 18, the barracks were described as being on stilts with walls that from the floor were five feet of a weaved matting called sawali This allowed the men to dress.
+They lived in six-man tents with dirt floors and it rained the first night in them which flooded the tents.
+It was so humid that their shoes would get moldy if not kept off the ground and cleaned.
+They received their meals from mess trucks by lining up with their mess kits, canteen, and cup, and taking their food back to the tents to eat.
+After spending three weeks in tents, they moved into their barracks on October 18h, the barracks were described as being on stilts with walls that from the floor were five feet of a weaved matting called sawali This allowed the men to dress.
 Above five feet the walls were open and allowed for breezes to blow through the barracks making them more comfortable than the tents.
 There were no doors or windows.
 The wood that was used for the support beams was the best mahogany available.
 For personal hygiene, a man was lucky if he was near a faucet with running water.

 The days were described as hot and humid, but if a man was able to find shade it was cooler in the shade.
 The Filipino winter had started when they arrived so when went to bed it was hot but by morning the soldiers needed a blanket.
 They turned in all their wool uniforms and were issued cotton shirts and trousers which were the regular uniform in the Philippines.
 They were also scheduled to receive sun helmets.